De Hirsh Margules, Mother Ann Lighthouse, Eastern Point, Gloucester, 1946. Gouache on paper. Gift of Jean M. Horblit, 2002. [Acc. #2002.004.002]

 The new Cape Ann Museum campus opens today with a moving new photography exhibit, shot locally, The Porch-Rait Project.

-Cape Ann Museum Green, today, September 17.
+Located near the Gloucester town green, the Cape Ann Museum opens their new campus, Cape Ann Museum Green, today, September 17.

 The almost four-acre campus is home to the three historic structures, the White Ellery House (1710), an adjacent Barn (c.
 1740), and the Babson-Alling House (c.1740), all located on the site at the intersection of Washington and Poplar Streets in Gloucester.
 The new 12,000-square foot James Center includes 2,000 square feet of flexible exhibition and community programming space designed to reach broader audiences with new exhibits and public programs.